eyeonus/Trade-Dangerous/README.txt

 == CHANGE LOG
 ==============================================================================

+v4.6.1 Oct 25/2014
+. (kfsone) Added "--supply" (-S) which shows supply (demand and stock) fields when editing, . (kfsone) Added "--timestamps" (-T) which shows timestamp field when editing, . (kfsone) Added "--force-na" (-0) which replaces 'unk' values with 'n/a' (use with care), . (kfsone) Deprecated "--all" and "--zero",
+. (kfsone) Minor fixes to new .prices format

 v4.6.0 Oct 24/2014
 . (kfsone) New extended .prices format:
   <item name> <sell> <buy> <demand> <stock> [<time>]